Vadiraj-13/housing-EDA/README.md

 # Exploratory Data Analysis on housing data
+In which Indian city, the flats are most expensive?

 A data analysis and visualisation was performed on a housing dataset to find out which city has the highest median cost per sqft with respect to flats.